ess-dmsc-dram/lewis-misc/docker/epics-gateway/README.md

 $ docker run -it --net=host dmscid/epics-gateway -sip 192.168.99.100 [...]
 ```

-This launches a Gateway, optionally passing through any additional gateway parameters provided, that will attempt to listen for CA requests on 192.168.99.100 and forward any it receives by broadcasting to the 172.17.0.0/16 network (by default, if no `-cip` parameter was provided).
+This launches a Gateway -- optionally passing through any additional gateway parameters provided -- that will attempt to listen for CA requests on 192.168.99.100 and forward any it receives by broadcasting to the 172.17.0.0/16 network (by default, if no `-cip` parameter was provided).

 To launch a shell in the container instead of Gateway, you can use the `--entrypoint` docker argument.
 Using `/init.sh` as the entrypoint will ensure the environment is set up correctly (see [dmscid/epics-base](https://hub.docker.com/r/dmscid/epics-base/) for details):
 ```